3M: Earplug controversy

 In May 2016, Moldex-Metric, Inc., a 3M competitor, filed a whistleblower complaint against 3M under the False Claims Act.
-Moldex-Metric claimed that 3M made false claims to the U.S. government about the safety of its earplugs, and that it knew the earplugs had an inherently defective design.
+Moldex-Metric claimed that 3M made false claims to the U.S. government about the safety of its earplugs and that it knew the earplugs had an inherently defective design.
 In 2018, 3M agreed to pay $9.1 million to the U.S. government to resolve the allegations, without admitting liability.

 Since 2018, more than 140,000 former users of the earplugs (primarily U.S. military veterans) have filed suit against 3M claiming they suffer from hearing loss, tinnitus, and other damage as a consequence of the defective design.

 Internal emails showed that 3M officials boasted about charging $7.63 per piece for the earplugs which cost 85 cents to produce.
 The company's official response indicated that the cost to the government includes R&D costs.

+3M settled close to 260,000 lawsuits in August 2023 by agreeing to pay $6 billion to current and former U.S. military members who were affected.

 N95 respirators and the COVID-19 pandemic

 The N95 respirator mask was developed by 3M and approved in 1972.
-Being able to filter viral particulates, its use was recommended during the COVID-19 pandemic but supply soon became short.
+Due to its ability to filter viral particulates, its use was recommended during the COVID-19 pandemic but supply soon became short.
 Much of the company's supply had already been sold prior to the outbreak.

 The shortages led to the U.S. government asking 3M to stop exporting US-made N95 respirator masks to Canada and to Latin American countries, and President Donald Trump invoked the Defense Production Act to require 3M to prioritize orders from the federal government.
 The dispute was resolved when 3M agreed to import more respirators, mostly from its factories in China.

 3M later struck a CA$70M deal with the federal government of Canada and the Ontario provincial government to produce N95 masks at their plant in Brockville, Ontario.

 Operating facilities

 3M's general offices, corporate research laboratories, and some division laboratories in the U.S. are in St. Paul, Minnesota.
 In the United States, 3M operates 80 manufacturing facilities in 29 states, and 125 manufacturing and converting facilities in 37 countries outside the U.S. (in 2017).

-In March 2016, 3M completed a 400000 ft2 research-and-development building that cost $150 million on its Maplewood campus.
+During March 2016, 3M completed a 400000 ft2 research-and-development building on its Maplewood campus that cost $150 million.
 Seven hundred scientists from various divisions occupy the building.
 They were previously scattered across the campus.
 3M hopes concentrating its research and development in this manner will improve collaboration.
 3M received $9.6 million in local tax increment financing and relief from state sales taxes in order to assist with development of the building.